volumetricsteve/fhDOOM/README.md

     * pak004.pk4
  * Start game by clicking on fhDOOM.exe
  * Don't forget to change the game's resolution (fhDOOM does not yet select your native resolution automatically).

+## FAQ

+#### Q1.
+Are Mods supported?
+Yes!
+Mod support is pretty much the same as in vanilla Doom3 1.3.1 (only difference: game dll is named 'fhGame-x86' instead of 'gamex86').

+#### Q2.
+Is fhDOOM compatible with mods for vanilla Doom3 1.3.1?
+It depends.
+Pure content mods containing only textures, scripts, maps and such things should work just fine (only exception: custom ARB2 shaders won't work).
+Mods that come with a compiled game dll (gamex86.dll on windows, gamex86.so on linux) won't work.
+Those game dlls must be recompiled for fhDOOM.

+#### Q3.
+Can i use SikkMod with fhDOOM?
+No, because SikkMod is based on ARB2 shaders (see Q2).

+#### Q4.
+Can i use HD texture mods (Wulfen, Monoxead, etc.) with fhDOOM?
+Yes (see Q2).

+#### Q5.
+How do i (re)compile a mods game dll for fhDOOM?
+Unfortunately that's currently not that easy.
+You have basically two options:
+ 1. If you don't care about existing installations of officially released fhDOOM binaries, you could just clone the latest fhDOOM version from github.
+You apply your changes to the game code and distribute the whole thing (executable and game dlls).
+ 2. You clone the fhDOOM version from github that matches the latest official binary release.
+You apply your changes to the game code and distribute only the game dll to the user (the user must have fhDOOM installed).
+Pretty much like vanilla Doom3 1.3.1.

+Both options are far from being good, but since i am working for the most part on the engine itself and not on the game code, i never felt the need to improve this.
+If you want to make a mod and need to compile your own game dll, let me know.
+If there is enough interest in better support for this, i will set up and release some kind of SDK to easily compile only the game code.

+#### Q6.
+Does multiplayer work?
+I suppose it does... but i don't know for sure.
+Feel free to test it out and share your findings :)

 ## cvars